Take Advantage of the Federal Battery Rebate & Maximise Your Savings Today Explore Eligibility Explore Eligibility

 Whilst both Tesla and Sungrow have strong product reputations, Sungrow currently has limited brand recognition compared to Tesla globally.

 One additional feature that we thought to outline was the 100% off-grid capability.
-Some homes can’t access grid electricity and need to rely on only solar, battery, and possibly a generator.
+Some homes can’t access grid electricity and need to rely on only solar, battery, and possibly an additional generator.

 Both the Sungrow SBR and SBH series can be integrated with an off-grid system as the primary backup storage system for solar.